imagora/omnitty/README.md

-#OMNITTY MULTIPLE-MACHINE SSH MULTIPLEXER
+#OMNITTY For macOS

-Copyright (c) 2004 Bruno T. C. de Oliveira
+Copyright (c) 2017 ShanHui@agora.io
 Licensed under the GNU General Public License
 See the COPYING file for more details on the license terms.

-##AUTHOR AND PROJECT HOMEPAGE
+##About OMNITTY

+OMNITTY MULTIPLE-MACHINE SSH MULTIPLEXER, forked from `http://omnitty.sourceforge.net`.

-This program was written by Bruno Takahashi C. de Oliveira, a Computer Science student at Universidade de S泔 Paulo, Brazil.
+This program was written by Bruno Takahashi C. de Oliveira in C language.

-The project home page is: `http://omnitty.sourceforge.net`
+I rewrite it to C++ and add some new feature to it, such as build for macOS and so on.

 ##WHAT IS IT?